 - Some couples disagree on when clinic intervention is needed, which treatment option to pursue, when to try something new, when to take a break, and even when to stop treatment altogether.

-Currently, we are in a uniquely stressful period of time when clinics are just slowly reopening with new restrictions in place and we are all sheltering at home.
-It is absolutely true that there are significant challenges and anxieties inherent in this new process, and in receiving treatment during the pandemic.
+Because of the COVID-19 pandemic, we are in a uniquely stressful time.
+It is absolutely true that there are significant challenges and anxieties inherent in receiving treatment now.

 It is also true that within this time may be opportunities for greater connection and balance – for yourself and in your relationship with your partner.

-- With both of you home together and your treatment plan potentially delayed due to the pandemic, as clinics slowly reopen, it is a perfect time to focus on nurturing the relationship with the person who you want to have a baby with.
+- With both of you home together and few if any other visitors, it is a perfect time to focus on nurturing the relationship with the person who you want to have a baby with.
 Watch funny movies together, listen to audio books cuddled up in bed, play card/board games, dive into a home DIY project, and explore silly and romantic ways of connecting.